 Despite considerable bomb damage in World War One and World War Two, Ramsgate played a heroic part in 1940 in sending some of the ‘little ships' to Dunkirk.
 The town welcomed some 80,000 soldiers, safely brought back from France.
 Learn more about this at the Ramsgate Tunnels.
 For an evocative sense of this period, head to the nearby Spitfire and Hurricane Memorial Museum and the RAF Manston History Museum

-Discover more about Ramsgate's Pugin connection with the Pugin Society
+Discover more about Ramsgate's connections to the Pugin family, with the Pugin Society...